btrapp/covidmortality2020/Mortality.md

 dfUs['YYYY-WW'] = yr

 #We also need a time based component that's numeric for use in a regression and to make plotting easier.
-#Encode Year-Week as a fraction of a year:
+#Encode Year-Week as a fraction of a year (each week is one 52nd of a year, but need to start counting at 0 not 1)
 dfUs['YearValue']=dfUs['Year']+ ((dfUs['Week']-1)/52.0)

 print(dfUs[:5])